edubadges/privacy/mbo/mbo-school-saaxumhuizen/edubadges-nonformal-text-en.md

 * You may request an export of the data we process on you, in a structured and common format, and you have the right to portability of this data to another service provider.
 * If you believe that we have not handled your personal data properly, you may submit a complaint.

-However, if you and HAS Hogeschool disagree and the response to your complaint does not lead to an acceptable outcome, you have the right to submit a complaint to the Dutch Data Protection Authority.
+However, if you and Saaxumhuizen MBO School disagree and the response to your complaint does not lead to an acceptable outcome, you have the right to submit a complaint to the Dutch Data Protection Authority.
 More information on the Dutch Data Protection Authority and the procedure for submitting complaints can be found on the [website of the Dutch Data Protection Authority](https://autoriteitpersoonsgegevens.nl).

 To exercise these rights, please contact [privacy@mbosaaxumhuizen.nl](mailto:privacy@mbosaaxumhuizen.nl).